olillevik/skatteetaten.github.io/OpenShift/architect.md

  - enable jolokia agent for hawt.io integration in OpenShift
  - calculate classpath for the "leveransepakke"
  - trap the java process and rewrite java exit codes to work with OpenShift.
-   - OpenShift expects 0 on SIGINT kill, java returns 143
+   - OpenShift expects 0 on SIGTERM kill, java returns 143
    - we use dumb-init to enable trapping
  - add JVM_OPTS or APPLICATION_ARGS from the metadata file in the "leveransepakke"
  - set MAIN_CLASS from metadata file in the "leveransepakke"